clydin/angular-cli/docs/design/jasmine-vitest-refactor-coverage.md

 The transformer provides **substantial coverage** for the most common parts of the Jasmine API, focusing on patterns that have direct or idiomatic equivalents in Vitest.
 The goal is not 100% automated migration, as some Jasmine features require manual, context-aware refactoring.
 For unsupported features, the transformer correctly leaves the code as-is and, in many cases, adds a `TODO` comment to guide the developer.

+### Status Definitions

+- `✅ **Covered**`: The schematic reliably transforms the API into a functional Vitest equivalent.
+- `⚠️ **Partially Covered**`: The schematic attempts a transformation that succeeds for common cases but falls back to adding a `TODO` for more complex or dynamic cases.
+- `❌ **Unsupported**`: The schematic makes no attempt to transform the code.
+Its only action is to identify the API and add a `TODO` comment explaining that manual migration is required.

 ---

 ## Detailed API Coverage Breakdown